BharaniGdharan/GraphView-Demos/README.markdown

 Chart and Graph Library for Android
 ====================================

-<h2>What is GraphView</h2>

-* Comment by OttoES
+<h3>Comment by OttoES</h3>
-I have done some modifications to the excelent original code to increase the performance of realtime graps as well as very large data sets.
+I have done some modifications to the excelent original code to increase the performance of realtime graphs as well as very large data sets.
-The following change was made specifically for fast updating of realtime graphs with high sampling rates (>10Hz).
+The following change was made specifically for fast updating of realtime graphs with high sampling rates (10Hz or faster).
-Graphs with static data are not going to benifit much from these changes unless you have a very large data set (10 000's of points)
+Graphs with static data will only benifit much from these changes if you have a very large data set (10 000's of points)

 Data used to be stored as x,y coordinates in an object and an array of objects was used to store all data points.
 It was changed to store data in float arrays.
 Float arrays have the following advantages compared to the previous implementation: